Resolving Disputes Case Study: Business Mediation Example

 Often, too many companies will resort to either of these first two options first.
 This may be a mistake.

-In Italy, a company called Nuovo Pignone, which manufactured heavy equipment, was being sued by an insurance company to recoup a claim they paid out to one NP’s customers.
-The customer had lost business when some of the equipment it had purchased from NP failed in contract job.
+In Italy, a company called Nuovo Pignone (NP), which manufactured heavy equipment, was being sued by an insurance company to recoup a claim they paid out to one NP’s customers.
+The customer had lost business when some of the equipment it had purchased from NP failed in a contract job.
 NP suggested they use a mediator.
-Both the insurance company and the customer who had sustained the loss agreed.
-A retired Italian judge was called in to mediate.
+Both the insurance company and the customer agreed.
+They called in a retired Italian judge to help with mediation.
 The judge focused on settlement as his objective in the dispute.

-By taking this approach, the parties were able to more realistically gauge each other’s strengths and weaknesses.
-The customer was persuaded to put pressure on the insurance company as he was still a valued customer of both parties despite his dispute with NP.
+By taking this approach, the sides were able to more realistically gage each other’s strengths and weaknesses.
+The customer was persuaded to put pressure on the insurance company as he was still a valued customer of both sides despite his dispute with NP.
 As a result, the insurance company was persuaded to settle for a reasonable amount for a reasonable and acceptable amount of money.
-In the end, all parties were satisfied through the mediator’s efforts and the business relationship between the parties was successfully maintained.
+In the end, the mediator’s efforts satisfied each side.
+The sides were able to successfully maintain their business relationship.

-Our advice is to avoid or manage such disputes through upgrading your teams’ negotiation skills by investing in a negotiation skills seminar.
-Mediation can more readily help the parties shape or restructure their agreements and is thereby more likely to also preserve a profitable ongoing relationship than would have been achieved through either litigation or arbitration.
+Our advice is to avoid or manage disputes through upgrading your teams’ negotiation skills by investing in a negotiation skills seminar.
+Mediation can more readily help the sides shape or restructure their agreements.
+Therefore, mediation is more likely to also preserve a profitable ongoing relationship than through either litigation or arbitration.
 Next time you enter into a dispute, first evaluate the mediation services available to you before giving your lawyer a call.